JuliaJJ/project-julie/src/content/blog/20230708-see-the-good.md

 the worn-through paint on my WASD keys
 thin tortilla chips that don't break when you dip them in guac
 warm white lightbulbs
-rumbly bass you can feel in my chest
+rumbly bass I can feel in my chest
 Pride
 shirts that go with jeans or nice pants
 pulling a weed out and getting the root on the first try